How can one of the most popular chew sticks on the planet be so dangerous for your pets, you ask?

 I mean, most dogs chew on rawhide for hours on end, and not only does it keep them busy, but they seem to last forever.

-Aside from the horror stories circulating all over social media these days, of pets needing emergency surgery after consuming rawhide, the majority of pet parents today, especially the newbies, believe that this chew is some sort of dried up meat stick.
+Even with the horror stories about pets needing emergency surgery after consuming rawhide, the majority of pet parents (especially the new ones) believe that this chew is some sort of dried up meat stick.

 Let me debunk that myth right away!